dankamongmen/notcurses/USAGE.md

 // Retrieve pixel geometry for the display region ('pxy', 'pxx'), each cell
 // ('celldimy', 'celldimx'), and the maximum displayable bitmap ('maxbmapy',
 // 'maxbmapx').
-Note that this will call notcurses_check_pixel_support(),
-// possibly leading to an interrogation of the terminal.
-If bitmaps are not
-// supported, 'maxbmapy' and 'maxbmapx' will be 0.
-Any of the geometry
+If bitmaps are not supported, 'maxbmapy' and 'maxbmapx' will
-// arguments may be NULL.
-void ncplane_pixelgeom(struct ncplane* n, int* restrict pxy, int* restrict pxx,
+// be 0.
+Any of the geometry arguments may be NULL. void ncplane_pixelgeom(struct ncplane* n, int* restrict pxy, int* restrict pxx,
                        int* restrict celldimy, int* restrict celldimx,
                        int* restrict maxbmapy, int* restrict maxbmapx);